 28. Cape Town, South Africa

 The outdoors is never far away in Cape Town, which makes the city a particularly great destination for children.
-Its hard to beat the city’s fabulous beaches, the highlight of which for most kids is Boulders, home to a resident penguin-breeding colony, while the beach at Fish Hoek, a little further north, boasts a playground alongside its beautiful beach and gentle waves.
+Its hard to beat the city’s fabulous beaches, the highlight of which for most kids is Boulders, home to a resident penguin-breeding colony.
+The beach at Fish Hoek, a little further north, boasts a playground alongside its beautiful beach and gentle waves.
 There’s also an abundance of parks and open spaces – perfect for picnicking in fine weather, while for rainy days there’s a handful of good, hands-on museums.

 29. Galápagos Islands, Ecuador

-The fearless wildlife of the Galápagos islands make adults feel like kids – and make kids feel like they just can’t believe their luck.
-They’ll tip-toe in between giant tortoises, have birds land inches from their nose, splash around in the shallows with playful baby sea lions, and snorkel near hammerheads and enormous turtles.
-When they tire of the wildlife one-on-ones, regale them with tales of the sixteenth- and seventeenth-century pirates who hid out on the islands – the landscape is still (almost) exactly as those old sea dogs would have known it, and there’s still even some old pirate graffiti to boot.
+The fearless wildlife of the Galápagos Islands make adults feel like kids – and make kids feel like they just can’t believe their luck.
+They’ll tiptoe in between giant tortoises, have birds land inches from their nose, splash around in the shallows with playful baby sea lions, and snorkel near hammerheads and enormous turtles.
+When they tire of the wildlife one-on-ones, regale them with tales of the sixteenth- and seventeenth-century pirates who hid out on the islands.
+The landscape is still (almost) exactly as those old sea dogs would have known it, and there’s still even some old pirate graffiti to boot.

 Perhaps the Caribbean’s most laidback place to take the kids, tiny Tobago provides dozens of activities and wildlife experiences, from beachside horse-riding to hummingbird spotting.
-Instead of high-rise hotels you’ll find small-scale guesthouses used to catering to families.
+Instead of high-rise hotels you’ll find small-scale guesthouses accustomed to catering to families.
 Steel bands and street eats, fresh juices and safe swimming beaches – one you’ve been “Tobagoed” you’ll want to return.